gaehlerm/SoftwareEngineering/README.md

 shopping.create_shopping_list(["apple", "banana"])
 ```

 Now you go shopping before creating a shopping list.
-In fact, the call of `create_shopping_list` is probably superfluous because the shopping list might not be used anymore.
-Instead you go shopping with a shopping list that is either empty or not existent.
-Either way, this is apparently undesired behavior.
-Probably it would be best to throw an exception in this case.
+In fact, the call to `create_shopping_list` is probably superfluous because the shopping list might not be used anymore.
+Instead, you go shopping with a shopping list, which is either empty or non-existent.
+Either way, this behavior is apparently undesired.
+It would probably be best to throw an exception in this case.

 This is one of the drawbacks of OO code.
 Methods change the state of the object.
-Thus it is very hard to enforce that the methods get called in the correct order.
+Thus, it is very difficult to enforce that the methods are called in the correct order.

-It is one of the advantages of procedural code that such issues are less likely to occur.
+One advantage of procedural code is that such issues are less likely to occur.
 Code doesn't always have to be OO.
-Sometimes other paradigms yield better code.
-Let's look at the procedural version of this code.
+Sometimes, other paradigms produce better code.
+Let's examine the procedural version of this code.

 ```Py
 money = get_money(50)